humrochagf/pyxel-lander/README.md

 $ pip install -r requirements.txt
 ```

-**Warning:** The pyxel requirement uses external libraries, make sure you have them all installed by looking into its [docs](https://github.com/kitao/pyxel#how-to-install).
+**Warning:** The Pyxel requirement uses external libraries, make sure you have them all installed by looking into its [docs](https://github.com/kitao/pyxel#how-to-install).

 With everything installed run the game with: